CapofWeird/Euler-Project/README.md

 # Euler-Project

-My submissions to the Project Euler challenges, written in python.
+My solutions to the Project Euler challenges, written in Python and Nim.

 https://projecteuler.net/about